An Lushan rebellion: Revolt and capture of Luoyang

 At the end of 755 An Lushan revolted.
 On 16 December, his army surged down from Fanyang (near modern Beijing).
 Along the way, An Lushan treated surrendered local Tang officials with respect.
 As a result, more and more of them joined his ranks.
 He moved rapidly along the Grand Canal and captured the "Eastern Capital" city of Luoyang on 18 January 756, defeating the poorly supplied General Feng Changqing.
-There, on 5 February, An Lushan declared himself Emperor of the new Great Yan dynasty (大燕皇帝).
+There, on 5 February, (Note: The first day of the New Year.)
+An Lushan declared himself Emperor of the new Great Yan dynasty (大燕皇帝).
 His next steps would be to capture the Tang western capital of Chang'an and then to attempt to continue into southern China to complete his conquest.

 Battle of Yongqiu

 However, the Battle of Yongqiu, in the spring of 756, went badly for An Lushan.
 Although his army, under Linghu Chao, was numerous, it was unable to make further territorial gains due to the failure to wrest control of Yongqiu (modern Qi County, Kaifeng, in Henan) and (later) the nearby Suiyang from the Tang defenders led by Zhang Xun.
 This prevented the Yan forces from conquering southern China, before the Tang were able to recover.
 The Yan army did not take control of Suiyang until after the Siege of Suiyang (January–October 757), almost two years after their initial capture of Luoyang.